What is Scar Revision Treatment?

 Once a scar forms, it is permanent but may be made less visible by optimization strategies including camouflage, excision, dermabrasion, grafting and surgical relocation.

-A scar can never be fully erased but the goal of New Jersey scar revision surgeon is to improve the appearance of the scar either by camouflaging it, relocating it, or minimizing its prominence.
+A scar can never be fully erased but the goal of New Jersey plastic surgeon is to improve the appearance of the scar either by camouflaging it, relocating it, or minimizing its prominence.
 Skin color and type, age, and the type of scarring, are all important variables that go into the process of evaluation and decisions for treatment in scar revision surgery NJ.
 It is important to remember that scar tissues require a year or more to fully heal and achieve maximum improved appearance.

 Scar Revision In Depth